 Innovative devices and technologies capable of analyzing such traits as retinas, irises, voice patterns, facial features, and hand measurements are already being used for biometric authentication across a wide array of areas including corporate and public security systems, military surveillance, counter-terrorism initiatives and point of sale applications.
 But Savvides’ long-range acquisition capability, in conjunction with the iris segmentation and matching techniques developed within the Center, pushes the boundaries of existing iris recognition systems.

-Such marked improvement of this technology will have many applications for the future, such as prevention of human trafficking, reduction of traffic violence and
+Such marked improvement of this technology will have many applications for the future, such as prevention of human trafficking, reduction of traffic violence and increase in biometric password security.

 Engineering and Public Policy